ilpropheta/ilpropheta.github.io/README.md

   - written my first line of Pascal, at school
   - written my first line of HTML, at school
 - 2004
-  - seen some C++ code, from a classmate who was developing an RPG
+  - seen some C++ code, from a classmate who was developing a computer game
 - 2005
-  - started BSc in Computer Engineering
+  - started BSc in Computer Engineering in Rome
   - written my first line of Java
 - 2006
   - attended *Java Day 2006* - my first software conference ever